AndresLDF/ZoomCampDataEng-FinalProject/README.md

 ## Extracting information and moving it to Google Cloud
 Follow the steps below to fulfill the configuration
  1. Start Docker
- 2. Open the directory with the repository
- 3. Use the command `docker compose build` (do this only the first time)
- 4. Use the command `docker compose up`
- 5. check that mage is online at http://localhost:6789
+ 2. Check that mage is online at http://localhost:6789
- 6. Go back to the directory with the repository and star Jupyter Notebook
+ 6. Go back to the directory with the repository and start Jupyter Notebook
  7. Open the file "Complete Work Flow.ipynb"
  8. Run all the cells